siglang/signature/README.md

 -   **Supports type system.**
 -   **By providing an interpreter plugin**, it can transcompile to other languages. (e.g. JavaScript)
 -   **`null` does not exist.** it is in the form of Rust's `Option<T>`, a monadic type will be decalred in the standard library.
+-   **In the parsing phase, evaluable expressions are pre-evaluated.** it is providing a fast runtime.

 ... and more.

 this may not be observed.
-(No, most likely.
-D:) however, we strive to provide better features. :D
+(No, most likely.) however, we strive to provide better features.

 # Progress

 -   [x] Tokenizer (Tokens + Lexer)
 -   [ ] Parser (AST) **(in progress)**
+    -   [ ] EEE (Evaluating an Evaluable Expression)
 -   [ ] Compiler (Bytecode)
+    -   [ ] Type Checker
 -   [ ] Interpreter (VM)
+-   [ ] Plugin (e.g. Transcompiler)
--   [ ] Plugin (Transcompiler)
+    -   [ ] Plugin API

 -   [ ] Macro
 -   [ ] Functional Programming